 Solution 3 : Disable Single Request Architecture

 Unused Slots are only a problematic when using Ad Managers Single Request Architecture.
 Single Request Architecture, or SRA, packages all the slots on the page into a single call to Google Ad Manager.
 This is more efficient than sending multiple requests, so is faster than the alternative.
 The down side is that Ad Manager doesn’t know which Slots will be used when the request is made, which is where this problem arises.

 Although SRA is generally recommended, it can be disabled.
 Simply removing the line googletag.pubads().enableSingleRequest(); from the Ad Manager snippet will disable SRA and should make the “called more times than there are DIVs in the DOM” warning disappear.
 Other effects, such as suppressed bids, won’t be instantly fixed by will follow.

 Further help with Ad Manager issues

-Spotting and resolving issues like this is all part of the service for Publishers working with OKO.
-We help publisher to earn more from the ads on their site, working with them to ensure that they have a sustain, profitable and well-optimised ad serving set-up being highly competed for by advertisers.
+Spotting and resolving issues like this is all part of the service for publishers that work with OKO.
+We help publishers earn more from the ads on their site, working with them to ensure that they have a competitive, profitable and well-optimised ad serving set-up.
 If you run an ad funded website and would benefit from having an expert team working to increase your ad revenue you can learn more about what we do here.

 Mat has been supporting content creators on the web since 1996.
 As Co-founder of OKO Digital, Mat became the first person in the UK qualified to AdSense partner status and repeated this first with Google Certified Publishing Partner programme.